amidaware/trmm-docs/docs/howitallworks.md

         - Left-side "My Server" > Choose "Console" > type `agentstats`
         - To view detailed logging goto "Trace" > click Tracing button and choose categories.

+        If you run `sudo systemctl status --full --no-pager meshcentral` and you don't see `Active: active (running) since ...`

+        You can manually run meshcentral use this command to see the full output with errors.

+        ```bash
+        sudo systemctl stop meshcentral
+        cd /meshcentral/
+        /usr/bin/node node_modules/meshcentral
+        ```

 #### MeshCentral Agent